Athletic Forms & Eligibility Information

-Students transferring to The Montgomery Academy and entering grades 8-12 will be ineligible for one calendar year unless they have made a bona fide move from outside our school district.
+Students transferring to The Montgomery Academy and entering grades 8-12 will be ineligible for one calendar year in varsity athletics unless they have made a bona fide move from outside our school district.
+They can be eligible for junior varsity and middle school athletics unless they receive financial aid.
 Our district is the city limits of Montgomery, Ala.
 If a transferring student has made a bona fide move into our district, the student must meet the following criteria to be eligible: (1.)
 Must have met the course and grade requirements of the AHSAA, and (2.) must not be receiving financial aid from The Montgomery Academy.
 A student transferring from a nonmember school (Alabama Independent School Association) will be eligible at any grade level providing he/she lives within the city limits of Montgomery, Ala. and meets the above requirements.

 All rules are subject to change at the discretion of the AHSAA.

-If you have questions concerning the Academy's athletic programs, please contact Athletic Director Anthony McCall.
+If you have questions concerning the Academy's athletic programs, please contact Interim Athletic Director Julie Gordon.

 - A copy of the athlete's birth certificate must be kept on file in the Athletic Director's office.
 This will be due once your son/daughter makes a team.

-- Each athlete must complete the Star Sportsmanship Program
+- Each student-athlete must complete the NFHS Sportsmanship Course

 - Each athlete must have a current Physical Form on file in the Athletic Director's office, along with the Release Form, the Travel Form and the Medical Disclosure Form.